stubz151/analytics-accelerator-s3/README.md

 * To skip reference tests: `./gradlew build -x referenceTest`
 * To apply formatting: `./gradlew spotlessApply`
 * To list all tasks: `./gradlew tasks`
+* To publish JARs to Maven local: `./gradlew publishToMavenLocal`

 # Microbenchmarks